The Colourfield: 1986 – The Colour Field (EP)

-In January 1986, The Colourfield became a four-man group, adding Gary Dwyer (ex-The Teardrop Explodes) on drums.
-Around the same time, the band's US label compiled a six track EP entitled The Colour Field (sic) containing the new UK single and B-side "Things Could Be Beautiful" / "Frosty Morning" produced by Ian Broudie; two live tracks recorded at the Hammersmith Palais, "Pushing Up The Daisies" and "Yours Sincerely"; and two older tunes produced by Hugh Jones, "Armchair Theatre" and "Faint Hearts".
-"Things Could Be Beautiful" did not make the UK or US charts and it was another year before the public heard any new material.
+In January 1986, the Colour Field became a four-man group, adding Gary Dwyer (ex-The Teardrop Explodes) on drums.
+Around the same time, the band's U.S. label compiled a six track EP titled The Colour Field (sic) containing the new UK single and B-side "Things Could Be Beautiful" / "Frosty Morning" produced by Ian Broudie; two live tracks recorded at the Hammersmith Palais, "Pushing Up the Daisies" and "Yours Sincerely"; and two older tunes produced by Hugh Jones, "Armchair Theatre" and "Faint Hearts".
+"Things Could Be Beautiful" did not make the UK or U.S. charts, and it was another year before the public heard any new material.

 1987 – Deception

-The Colourfield returned in the spring of 1987.
+The band returned in the spring of 1987 as the Colourfield.
 They were now just a duo (Hall & Lyons) augmented by Raquel Welch's band and session musicians.
 Hall had to hire Welch's band after Lyons departed midway through the recording sessions.
-Hall has voiced his displeasure with the recording of Deception because he did not feel he had sufficient control of the session musicians and producers to be able to preserve The Colourfield's sound.
-Deception was produced by Richard Gottehrer and Jeffrey Lesser at Wool Hall Studio, Beckington, Somerset.
+Hall has voiced his displeasure with the recording of Deception because he did not feel he had sufficient control of the session musicians and producers to be able to preserve the Colourfield's sound.
+Deception was produced by Richard Gottehrer and Jeffrey Lesser at Wool Hall Studio in Beckington, Somerset.

 The first two singles released from Deception were both covers: "Running Away", originally by Sly & the Family Stone, and "She", a song composed by the songwriting duo of Tommy Boyce and Bobby Hart.
-"She" was released as a 12" and contained the additional track "Monkey in Winter" with lead vocals by a pre-fame Sinéad O'Connor.
+"She" was released as a 12" and contained the additional track "Monkey in Winter" with lead vocals by Sinéad O'Connor.

 Additional personnel featured included Gregg Mangiafico (keyboards); Sammy Merendino (drum programming); Roland Orzabal (Tears for Fears) (guitar on "Running Away" and "Confession"); Dolette McDonald; Deborah Malone and Janice Pendarvis (background vocals on "Digging It Deep").
 Both Hall and Lyons appear on the interior cover of the album's CD re-release by Cherry Red Records in 2010 though Hall and his sessioners recorded significant sections of the finished album.

-After The Colourfield
+After the Colourfield

-Hall undertook many other projects since The Colourfield.
+Hall undertook many other projects since the Colourfield.
 In 1990, he formed Terry, Blair & Anouchka, who released the album Ultra Modern Nursery Rhymes.
 In 1992 he collaborated with Dave Stewart (Eurythmics) under the name Vegas.
-In 1995 he released his first solo album, Home.
-He worked with The Lightning Seeds, Stephen Duffy, Gorillaz, and Tricky.
-He also appeared live with The Ordinary Boys.
+In 1995 he released his first solo album Home.
+He worked with the Lightning Seeds, Stephen Duffy, Gorillaz, and Tricky.
+He also appeared live with the Ordinary Boys.

-On 21 July 2003, Hall released his album The Hour of Two Lights which is a collaboration with Mushtaq (Fun-Da-Mental).
-In 2009 he embarked on a well-received reunion tour with the original line-up of The Specials, though without Jerry Dammers, and had continued touring with the band since.
-Hall died on 18 December 2022 from pancreatic cancer, at the age of 63.
+On 21 July 2003, Hall released his album The Hour of Two Lights, a collaboration with Mushtaq (Fun-Da-Mental).
+In 2009, he embarked on a well-received reunion tour with the original line-up of the Specials, but without Jerry Dammers, and had continued touring with the band since.
+Hall died on 18 December 2022 from pancreatic cancer at the age of 63.
 Lyons is now a university lecturer/tutor of graphic design at Sheffield Hallam University in South Yorkshire.
-Karl Shale went on to join The Candyskins.
-After they broke up he started working in a record shop.
+Karl Shale joined the Candyskins.
+After they broke up, he worked in a record shop.